Softaims/recruitment-agent/docs/Features.md

 - Improved Matching Algorithm: Move beyond keyword matching toward semantic understanding of skills and experience, potentially using a simple vector database.
 - Basic Integrations: Connect with one or two key external systems (e.g., a popular ATS or LinkedIn via Unipile) to pull candidate data and push qualified leads.
 - Resource Suggestions: Bot suggests relevant resources (e.g., articles, salary benchmarks) based on the conversation.
+- LangGraph Recruitment Graph: Define the recruitment domain graph (nodes for requirement discovery, search, summarization, outreach suggestion) and persist it as configuration
+- Plugin Interface v1: Implement and integrate the recruitment plugin (tools, prompts, schemas) behind a clear interface and load it from configuration
+- Integration Testing: Focus on complete user workflows rather than isolated unit tests, following our testing strategy of testing core functionality and critical business flows

 ## 3.2.3 P2 Features: Advanced Agents, Complex Workflows, Analytics Dashboard